 This is a document written to the customer reminding them to pay an overdue invoice that they owe the company.
-Whereas there is a legal process that ensures your company gets paid what it is owed, writing a letter to your customer first has proved be quicker and easier way you could get paid.
+Whereas there is a legal process that ensures your company gets paid what it is owed, writing a letter to your customer first has proved to be a quicker and easier way you could get paid.
 It is friendlier as well.
-Sometimes the customer may have forgotten about the due date of the payment and a letter of reminder gives them that benefit of doubt.
+Sometimes the customer may have forgotten about the due date of the payment and a letter of reminder gives them that benefit of the doubt.

 Things To Include in Payment Reminder Letter

 Introduce yourself by your name and job title.
 State the company’s full name and address too.
 This will help the customer to know exactly where the letter is coming from in case they had forgotten about it all.
 Make sure to include the date in which the letter is written for purposes of record keeping.

 Basic information of the recipient of the letter;